Karmabai: Later years and legacy

 Some narratives, such as one from the 18th-century text Bhaktavijaya, depict Karmabai’s life in Puri as one marked by both devotion and profound personal loss.
 After moving to Puri, she faced immense trials: the death of her husband Dhunu, her son Raghu, her daughter-in-law Lakshmi, and her grandson Vishnu.
-Despite these tragedies, Karmabai’s faith in Lord Jagannath remained unshaken.
+Despite these tragedies, Karmabai’s faith in Jagannath remained unshaken.
 A Vaishnava saint, seeing her grief, gave her a small image of Krishna as a baby butter-thief and advised her to treat it as her own child.
 Karmabai embraced this practice, caring for the idol with maternal love, bathing it, dressing it, and offering it mashed rice and buttermilk.
 This act of devotion transformed her grief into divine service, earning her the title of a “divinely crazy” devotee.

 Karmabai is mentioned in a Sikh text, called the Prem Ambodh, which was originally written in 1693 and texts claims that Karmabai met with Mirabai in Udaipur.

-A temple dedicated to her, known as Karmabai Ka Mandir, stands in Jagannath Puri, and her khichdi is still offered as bhog to Lord Jagannath.
-During the annual Jagannath Rath Yatra, the chariot of Lord Jagannath reportedly pauses near her samadhi, a tradition attributed to the belief that the chariot will not move without her divine presence.
+A temple dedicated to her, known as Karmabai Ka Mandir, stands in Jagannath Puri, and her khichdi is still offered as bhog to Jagannath.
+During the annual Jagannath Rath Yatra, the chariot of Jagannath reportedly pauses near her samadhi, a tradition attributed to the belief that the chariot will not move without her divine presence.

 Her story has been immortalised in music, with a 1989 Rajasthani album titled Karmabai by Jugalkishore Tilak Raj, featuring songs like Jimo Jimo Mhara Madan Gopal, and a Hindi album of the same name with contributions from artists like Anuradha Paudwal.
 A college in Jodhpur, Karma Bai Mahavidyalaya, is named in her honour.